Meaning of Bills Payable

 Often people use these terms interchangeably.
 Both represent a monetary obligation to pay to an outside party.
-In spite of being similar, there is one difference which separates the two.
-Accounts payable reflect amount outstanding for credit purchase of goods while Bills Payable indicate amount of Bills Payable i.e. value of biils accepted by the company.
-Bills Payable is covered under Negotiable Instrument Act and payment to be made to creditors is covered under general contract act.
+Despite being similar, there is one difference that separates the two.
+Accounts payable reflect the amount outstanding for credit purchase of goods, while B/P indicates the amount of Bills Payable, i.e., the value of bills accepted by the company.
+B/P is covered under the Negotiable Instrument Act, and payment to be made to creditors is covered under the general contract act.

 Bills Payable and Bills Receivables

 Bills Receivable and payable are exactly opposite of each other.
 Former is the asset of the company.
-Like B/P, it is also a negotiable instrument with the evidence of debt that is payable to the holder.
-If a company has provided credit sales or services to anyone, then it will write a bill on the debtor of amount that is payable in the future.
+Like B/P, it is also a negotiable instrument with evidence of a debt that is payable to the holder.
+If a company has provided credit sales or services to anyone, then it will write a bill on the debtor for the amount that is payable in the future.
 Such bill is termed as bills receivable.

 These bills appear on the asset side of the balance sheet.
 On the other hand, bills receivables are drawn when a vendor or seller makes any credit sale to the business.
-The amount mentioned in the bill is paid on a future date and such bill is called bills payable.
+The amount mentioned in the bill is paid on a future date, and such a bill is called B/P.

-It forms an important aspect of accountancy that falls under short term liabilities.
-On the basis of such bills, the company determines its creditors (i.e. payments for goods done on a certain future date).
-Bills receivable helps the seller to get funds by discounting of bill and purchaser of goods will also get credit.
-Practically it is very useful source of finance. [adsense_bottom]1–4
+It forms an important aspect of accountancy that falls under short-term liabilities.
+On the basis of such bills, the company determines its creditors (i.e., payments for goods done on a certain future date).
+Bills receivable help the seller get funds by discounting the bill, and the purchaser of goods will also get credit.
+Practically it is a very useful source of finance.

 Let’s take a quick test on the topic you have read here.